zaladeokin/3MTT/README.md

 - Responsive design for various devices and screen sizes.
 - About sections.

+## Technologies

+- HTML5
+- CSS3

 ## Installation

-1. Clone the repository to your local machine:
+Clone the repository to your local machine:

 ```bash
 git clone https://github.com/zaladeokin/3MTT.git